 You are unable to nominate as a joint ticket (more than one person per candidate)

-Bylaws can be found here -
+Bylaws can be found here - CombinedByelawsJan25PostBoard-FINAL-upload.pdf

 Voting and Results

 Voting will take place online within a timeframe allocated and communicated to candidates by the student voice team.
-Beginning on ____ and closing ____.
+Beginning on __26th May 9 am__ and closing __30th May 9 am__.

 The results count will take place immediately after this, and candidates will be informed of the provisional result via email once they have been publicly announced on the SU Website.